Start a Pizza Vending Business in Europe (2026 Playbook)

 | Customer appeal | “Fresh-made” positioning, premium feel | Fast, consistent, simple offer |

-| Operations | More restocking planning (ingredients) | Simpler inventory, longer shelf life |
+| Operations | More planning (ingredients, rotation, cleaning rhythm) | Simpler inventory, often longer shelf life |

-| Best fit locations | High-visibility sites, premium traffic | Transit, campuses, night-shift demand |
+| Best fit locations | High-visibility sites, premium traffic | Workplaces, campuses, night-shift demand |

 | Recommended first step | Browse Fresh machines | Browse Frozen machines |